-Temperature (T1 & T2): T1 terminal is used for temperature compensation and T2 terminal is not available.
-For temperature monitoring, the LM335 sensor must be used and wired as per the following.

-- CAN 1 port is used to establish the connection between Inview S and Measure Box Battery. - CAN 2 port is used to connect and parallel up to three MBB. - Digital Inputs (D1 to D8): Eight Digital Inputs are available for customer connections.

-- Output Relays (K1 to K6): Six output relays are available for customer connections - K1 and K2 Major and Minor alarms - K5 and K6 LVD Connections - Power: The regulated separate +12 V power supply is required for powering MBB and the power consumption is 2W.
+- Temperature (T1 & T2): T1 terminal is used for temperature compensation • and T2 terminal is not available.
+For temperature monitoring, the LM335 sensor must be used and wired as per in the image. - CAN 1 port is used to establish the connection between Inview S and Measure Box Battery. - LM335 - CAN 2 port is used to connect and parallel up to three MBB's or for Modbus • - Digital Inputs (D1 to D8): Eight Digital Inputs are available for customer connections. - Output Relays (K1 to K6): Six output relays are available for customer connections, and by default, the following • relays are used for alarms and LVD - K1 and K2 Major and Minor alarms - K5 and K6 LVD Connections - Power: The regulated separate +12 V power supply is required for powering MBB and the power consumption is 2W.
 (CET can provide auxiliary power supply converter (48 to 12 Vdc).
 Part number is T602004120).